 Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 (Matthew 5:17-18)

-Now, Jesus did show that God’s holiness standard is much higher than the holiness standard the Pharisees were keeping, but perhaps we are at least pretty good, right?
-OK, at least, we are surely more good than bad!
+Even though Jesus did show us that God’s standard for holiness is much higher than the holiness standard the Pharisees were keeping, but still, we are at least pretty good, right?
+Or at least, we are surely more good than bad!

-Perhaps we should ask what to persevere in doing good actually means.
-According to Webster, it means “to persist against obstacles, to continue steadfastly.”
+Perhaps we should ask what it means to persevere in doing good.
+According to Webster, to persevere is “to persist against obstacles, to continue steadfastly.”
 Steadfastly means constantly, constantly means continuously, and continuously means always.
 Aye, there’s the rub, as Hamlet might say.
 Do you know anyone who has done only good?
 Anyone who perseveres every day?
 We tend, in our humanness, to think that perseverance means to “keep trying,” when in reality it means “not ever failing.”
 That is the standard Jesus gave for human righteousness – simply perfection:

 For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.
 (Matthew 5:20)